huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 4: Click on the **Copy from** button in the bottom righthand corner.

-Step 5: Using the search bar that has appeared, search for any part of the title of the entity that you would like to copy properties from.
+Step 5: Using the search bar that has appeared, search for any part of the name of the entity that you would like to copy properties from.
 As you search, entities containing the searched keyword will appear, alongside their corresponding type of template.
 In the image below, the word “Federal” was typed into the search bar.

 Step 6: Select the entity that you are searching for.
 The system will automatically recognise the overlapping fields in the source and the destination entities.
 These fields will be highlighted in light blue.
-Note: The Title (Name) property cannot be copied using the **Copy From** feature, so you will need to enter the title of the new entity manually.
+Note: The Name property cannot be copied using the **Copy From** feature, so you will need to enter the name of the new entity manually.

-Step 7: Once you have entered a new title, click the **Copy Highlighted** button.
+Step 7: Once you have entered a new name, click the **Copy Highlighted** button.
 Notice that the overlapping information has been copied into the new entity.

 Step 8: Fill in any other properties that remain and then click **Save**.
 (You may always come back to add, edit or delete this information later.)

 ## How to export entities

-The **CSV export** feature allows users to export some or all entities in your Uwazi collection for further analysis and visualisation.
+The **CSV export** feature allows you to export some or all entities in your Uwazi collection.
+This can be useful if you would like to conduct more advanced analysis using services outside of Uwazi.

 Step 1: Decide which entities you want to export.
 You can use different filters in the Library’s sidebar to select a specific subset of entities in the collection for export.
 Alternatively, if you want to export all of the entities that exist in the entire collection, leave all filters unchecked.